-Today everyone’s spoiled rotten.
+I’ve always been a fan of Saturday Night Live.
+One of my favorite SNL eras was the late ’80s and early ’90s.
+Dana Carvey had so many memorable characters and catchphrases.
+One of his characters, called Grumpy Old Man, complained about progress and lamented how easy things are today.
+He’d spout off, “Today, everyone’s spoiled rotten.
 When I was a boy, we didn’t have these video games.
 We made up our own games, like ‘Chew the Bark Off the Tree.’
 You and your friends would find a nice oak tree and you’d start chewing the skin off of it.
 And there were no winners.
 Everyone was a loser.
 It rotted your teeth and left your intestines scarred and knotted.
 And that’s the way that it was and we liked it.
-We loved it!
+We loved it!”

-It’s easy to look at today’s generation of teenagers and say they are babied, oversensitive, and have a sense of entitlement.
-In some ways that criticism is accurate, but when I see a viral video of a Jeff Daniels character calling late adolescents, “The worst period.
+It’s easy to look at today’s generation of teenagers and say they’re babied, oversensitive, and have a sense of entitlement.
+In some ways, that criticism is accurate.
+But when I see a viral video of a Jeff Daniels character calling late adolescents “The worst period.
 Generation period.
-Ever period.”
-I think it’s time to stop for a reality check.
-If I were given the choice between being a teenager now or thirty years ago, I’d take thirty years ago any day of the week.
-Young people growing up today have challenges more difficult to navigate; these challenges would be more difficult for anyone—let alone a teenager who hasn’t figured out who they are yet.
-They are living in a world that is completely different than the one we grew up in and we can’t rely on our own teenage experience to guide them effectively.
-When we understand their world, we will have a deeper influence.
+Ever period,” it’s time to take a reality check.
+If I were given the choice between being a teenager now or 30 years ago, I’d take 30 years ago any day of the week.
+Young people growing up today have challenges more difficult to navigate.
+These challenges would be more difficult for anyone, let alone for teenagers, who haven’t figured out who they are yet.
+They’re living in a world completely different from the one we grew up in and we can’t rely on our own teenage experience to guide them effectively.
+Understanding their world will give us greater influence.
 Here are 3 reasons being a teenager is harder today than it was in our day.

-Imagine having a filming crew document your teen years and then posting it all online.
+Imagine having a film crew document your teen years and then post it all online.
 Think about every dumb or immature thing you did or said in high school or college.
-The Internet has provided a permanent and public place for all of that to be exposed and mercilessly judged.
+The internet has provided a permanent and public place for all of that to be exposed and mercilessly judged.
 Privacy is nonexistent.
-There’s always someone, mainly peers, documenting their every move and word.
-It’s pressure we were fortunate to live without.
+There’s always someone, mainly peers, documenting teens’ every move and word.
+It’s a pressure we were fortunate to live without.

-The Internet is their world and the stream of information is constant.
-Sure, they can decide not to go on, but that is like telling a teen to stay in their room for all of high school.
+The internet is their world and the stream of information is constant.
+Sure, they can decide not to go on, but that’s like telling a teen to stay in his or her room for all of high school.
 It’s not realistic.
-They are going to be on there and encounter everything offered, positive and negative.
+Teens are online and they’re going to encounter everything offered, positive and negative.
 Unfortunately, the negative can do major damage.
-A kid being bullied could, at least, find a safe haven when they got home.
-There is no safe haven from cyber bullying.
+A kid being bullied at school could, at least, find a safe haven at home.
+But there is no safe haven from cyberbullying.

-They are exposed to violence and pornography at an early age without an ability to process what they are seeing.
-Most teenage boys, in particular, end up with an addiction to pornography as a result.
+Teenagers are exposed to violence and pornography at an early age without the ability to process what they are seeing.
+Most teenage boys in particular end up with an addiction to pornography as a result.
 Innocence and childhood are cut short while adulthood is still many years away.

 Huddle Up Question